Prioritizing User Needs To Accelerate Contraceptive Innovation

 In 2017, the Bill & Melinda Gates Foundation invested in the CT Innovation Lab project (see futureofct.org) to imagine the future of women’s contraception.
 The project leveraged human-centered design methodologies to facilitate insight-driven ideation in order to generate new product ideas in women’s contraceptive technology.

-Building on this work, Catapult Design partnered with Matchboxology and PSI to better understand and prioritize the unmet needs of women as they relate to modern contraceptive methods (existing, in the pipeline, and blue-sky ideas from the CTI Lab) in order to catalyze opportunities and innovation in product development.
-Our team of human-centered designers, market researchers, and technical advisers will engage with users/ non-users, influencers, and providers in India and Kenya, along with contraceptive funders and developers to drive innovation in female contraceptives, validated by demand forecasting and market potential.
+Building on this work, Catapult Design partnered with Spindle Design, DODO Design, YUX, and Alt Unfold to better understand and prioritize the unmet needs of women as they relate to modern contraceptive methods (existing, in the pipeline, and blue-sky ideas from the CTI Lab) in order to catalyze opportunities and innovation in product development.
+Our team of human-centered designers, market researchers, and technical advisers will engage with users/ non-users, influencers, and providers in Kenya, Nigeria, and Senegal, along with contraceptive funders and developers to drive innovation in female contraceptives, validated by demand forecasting and market potential.

 This work is funded by the Bill & Melinda Gates Foundation.